jpalardy/vim-slime/README.md

     This is the id of the wezterm pane that you wish to target.
     See e.g. the value of $WEZTERM_PANE in the target pane.

+wezterm pane direction

+    If you want the id of the pane in a relative direction to the default, see `wezterm cli get-pane-direction --help` for possible values.

+You can configure the defaults for these options.
+If you generally run vim in a split wezterm window with a REPL to the right it could look like this:

+    let g:slime_default_config = {"pane_direction": "right"}

 Advanced Configuration
 ----------------------